jodolrui/glue/README.md

 expose({ foo, bar });
 ```

 Notice that function `expose` can be called throughout function `setup`, so that you can `expose` elements at the very time they are defined or immediately thereafter.
-This strengthens feature separation.
+This strengthens feature separation as yout don't need to put all them in a `return` statement at the end of `setup` function.

 ## Sharing variables and functions between parts or components